Simpson-Computer-Technologies-Research/azure_fullstack_docker/README.md

-# Azure SQL with Docker
+# Azure Full Stack with Docker

 Welcome!
 This is a repo with the necessary files to run a node frontend, Azure SQL Edge, and Azure Table Storage with Docker.